ganthegun/Stroke-Prediction/README.md

 - Predicts the likelihood of a stroke based on user inputs.
 - Displays prediction probabilities for better understanding.
 - Scales input features to match the model's training data.
+- Includes a Jupyter Notebook for model training and evaluation.

 ## Dataset